Create Metrics with Tableau Pulse

 1. On the definition panel, select Create Advanced Definition.

 2. Add fields to the measure, time dimension and filters shelves.
-Only the fields or calculations that you add to these shelves will be saved by the editor.

-3. Select Apply.
 The fields you added in the editor replace the equivalent fields in the definition panel.
 To edit these fields, reopen the editor.
 You can't edit fields configured in the advanced analytics editor in the definition panel.

 Define metric options

-1. For Adjustable metric filters, add at least one option.
 These filter options appear on metrics and allow users to scope the data to meet their needs.
 Adjusting these filters creates additional metrics from a definition.
-The fields you add as adjustable metric filters also determine the dimensions used to generate insights about the data.
+The first 20 fields that you add as adjustable metric filters also determine the dimensions used to generate insights about the data.
+If you add more than 20 fields, those options still appear as filters, but they aren't used to generate insights or available as breakdown options.

 2. For the Number format, you can specify custom units to show for the value, or you can set the value to display as currency or as a percentage.